skipperbent/pecee-pixie/README.md

 # pecee/pixie: Advanced lightweight querybuilder

 A lightweight, expressive, framework agnostic query builder for PHP it can also be referred as a Database Abstraction Layer.
-Pixie supports MySQL, SQLite and PostgreSQL and it takes care of query sanitization, table prefixing and many other things with a unified API.
-At least PHP 5.4 is required.
+Pixie supports MySQL, SQLite and PostgreSQL will handle all your query sanitization, table prefixing among many other things, with a unified API.

 The syntax is similar to Laravel's query builder "Eloquent", but with less overhead.